rodekruis/CommunityRisk/README.md

-## Live dashboard
+# CommunityRisk Dashboard
+The Community Risk Assessment dashboard is a data-driven solution to identify the geographic areas that are most affected by a humanitarian disaster or crisis and the individuals that are most in need.

-View live dashboard at https://dashboard.510.global
+View live dashboard at: https://dashboard.510.global/

 ## License
-Code is created by 510 and is available under the [LGPL v3 license](./LICENSE.md)
+Code is created by [510](https://www.510.global/) and is available under the [LGPL v3 license](./LICENSE.md)

 # Table of Contents

 1. Getting a local version of the application running
 2. Getting production version running on Ubuntu 16.04 server
 3. Data pipeline
+4. Useful documentation

 # 1. Getting a local version of the application running